 EDU329: Advanced Phonics and Teaching Reading Literature in the Elementary Grades

 Survey of traditional and contemporary children's literature and its uses in the teaching of literacy; provides methods, strategies, and assessment procedures for teaching literacy to a diverse student population.
-A 50-hour field component in school classrooms required.
+Field experience is required.